specmesh/specmesh-build/kafka/README.md

 # Kafka SpecMesh extension

 Extends SpecMesh with the concept of public, protected and public topics.

+> Note: can be configured with preferred values instead of provided `public`.
+>
+> Use system properties `specmesh.public` --> `zzpublic`

 ## Topic structure